mattpe/bcwt/week2.md

 5. Study [route parameters](https://expressjs.com/en/guide/routing.html#route-parameters)

-   - Use [Path variable](https://medium.com/@fullsour/when-should-you-use-path-variable-and-query-parameter-a346790e8a6d) to get a cat with a specific id from `./models/catModel.js`
+   - Use [Path variable](https://medium.com/@fullsour/when-should-you-use-path-variable-and-query-parameter-a346790e8a6d) to get a cat with a specific id:
      - Add new route `cat/:id` which responds to GET method
      - If the request is `cat/3`, the response should be `You reqested a cat whose id is 3`